kkoomen/qbr/README.md

 ### Calibrate mode

-Isn't the default color detection not working for you?
+Isn't the default color detection working out for you?
 Use the **calibrate mode** to let Qbr be familiar with your cube's color scheme.
-If your room has proper light then this will give you a 99.9% guarantee that your colors will be detected properly.
+If your room has proper lighting then this will give you a 99.9% guarantee that your colors will be detected properly.

 Simply follow the on-screen instructions and you're ready to go.